hmngwy/jenny/README.md

 - To configure posts per page: `echo "LAYOUT_DIR=$PWD/.layout" >> ~/blog/.blogrc`
 - To run a script after the build process, write a `post_hook` function in .blogrc
 - To uninstall: `make uninstall` in the project folder
+- To use tags add: 'tags: tagname' where tagname is filename friendly

 ### Handy Shortcuts